-The key to successfully making jerky is to not actually cook the meat, but to get its moisture out by dehydrating it properly.
+The key to successfully making homemade jerky is to not actually cook the meat, but to get its moisture out by dehydrating it properly.
 There are a ton of recipes and methods for jerky-making that can be found on the internet, using everything from aluminum-foil-wrapped box fans to purpose-built dehydrators featuring meats like beef, turkey and even bison.
 Take a look around and see which method and meat best fits your use and taste.

-In the meantime, our resident jerky fan at Tread shares his favorite jerky-making method and flavor with us.
+In the meantime, our resident jerky fan at Tread shares his favorite homemade jerky method and flavor with us.
 It requires no special tools and has a bit of a kick to it.
 Our favorite method for making this flavorful travel-friendly snack involves the use of an oven, a refrigerator and some patience.